 As soon as you return from the show, immediately start your follow ups while the event is still fresh in the prospects’ minds. [tweet_dis]The majority of trade show leads are never followed up on – don’t let yours become part of this statistic![/tweet_dis]

 The best place to start is with leveraging Triggers.
 Check out what’s going on at each prospect’s company – are they experiencing pain points around certain deployments of technology?
 Did they just name a new executive who might be shopping for technology?
 Are they looking to implement new solutions?
-Knowing about these Triggers at your target accounts can help you not only start a conversation, but also provide real insight into how you can help and something concrete to discuss as you reach out.
-If you don’t see any Triggers happening at the company right now, load your “hot leads” into DiscoverOrg’s Platform to be notified when the company has changes in leadership or commenced new initiatives.
+Knowing about these Scoops at your target accounts can help you not only start a conversation, but also provide real insight into how you can help and something concrete to discuss as you reach out.
+If you don’t see any Scoops happening at the company right now, load your “hot leads” into DiscoverOrg’s Platform to be notified when the company has changes in leadership or commenced new initiatives.

-DiscoverOrg uncovers thousands of Triggers weekly, giving subscribers first access to inside information and a competitive advantage in the sales game.
+DiscoverOrg uncovers thousands of Scoops weekly, giving subscribers first access to inside information and a competitive advantage in the sales game.
 Below are some major selling opportunities that our researchers uncovered in the last week:

 These Companies All Had Huge Leadership Changes: